Odesa City Hall

-Odesa City Hall (Будинок Одеської міської ради) is the city hall of Odesa, Ukraine, located at the junction of Prymorskyi Boulevard, Chaikovskoho Lane and Pushkinska Street.
-It occupies a Neoclassical building, built to a design by Francesco Boffo and Gregorio Toricelli in 1828-34.
+Odesa City Hall (Будинок Одеської міської ради) is the city hall of Odesa, Ukraine, located at the junction of Prymorskyi Boulevard, Teatralnyi Lane and Italiiska Street.
+It occupies a Neoclassical building, built to a design by Francesco Boffo and Gregorio Toricelli in 1828–34.
 Rebuilt in 1871-1873 by Franz Morandi.

 Description

 The frontage features two large statues depicting Ceres and Mercury in their roles as the goddess of agriculture and the god of trade respectively, marking the building's original purpose as an Exchange.
 Ceres and Mercury designed by sculptor Luigi Iorini.
 Sculptures of Greek gods appeared on the building later.
 Initially, on both sides of the entrance to the niches were sculptures of a lion and a bear made by Joseph and Peter Genari.

 Every half-hour, the clock above the entrance chimes the melody "Odesa my town" (the same tune greeting incoming trains at the Odesa Train Station).
 This is from the operetta White Acacia by the Soviet composer Isaak Dunayevsky.

 In front of the building is a small square called "Dumska", containing a monument to Alexander Pushkin who spent 13 months in Odesa, and a Naval artillery recovered from the British frigate HMS Tiger, that grounded and was sunk near the town during the Crimean War.